Jump To Section

 Understanding Food Preferences

 Rats are natural scavengers that have abundant breeding habits.
-If you don’t get control of a situation in your home, it can quickly become a complete nightmare, destroying items, and costing you significant money.
+If you don’t get control of the situation in your home, you will quickly have a complete nightmare on your hands while they destroy your things—costing you a significant amount of money.

 High Protein Foods

 The best bet to catch a rat is to use foods they can’t resist like peanut butter, nuts, bacon, and dried fish.
-Peanut butter is always a good choice as it sticks to the traps easily and doesn’t have as great of a chance of falling off.
-However, please don’t believe cheese will work for rats like it does for mice, as they don’t care for this dairy product.
+Peanut butter is always a good choice and can make for the best rat trap as it sticks to the traps easily and doesn’t have as great a chance of falling off.
+Against popular belief, cheese will not work for rats—they don’t like it!
+Rats are omnivores and prefer certain foods over others.
+The higher the protein count in the meal, the more likely they are to indulge.

 Sweet Treats